markrickert/mark-travels-the-world/_posts/2018-01-08-5-days-in-saint-petersburg.md

 I was relieved that when I talked to the agent that all my paperwork was in order!
 The only problem was that visa applications can take up to 20 days to process and I was leaving the country in 9 days.

 So we expedite it... for another $150.
 Highway robbery!
 But I paid it because I wanted to go to Russia.
-They took my passport on a Thursday (yes, they hold onto your acrtual passport during the approval process) and I was able to retrieve it from them with my visa pasted into one of the blank pages the next Tuesday.
+They took my passport on a Thursday (yes, they hold onto your actual passport during the approval process) and I was able to retrieve it from them with my visa pasted into one of the blank pages the next Tuesday.

 When it was all said and done, the visa and associated costs (train tickets to/from the city, etc.) cost more than my hostel room in Saint Petersburg!